 Step 2: Click on the 3 dots beside the ‘Send’ button

-Step 3: Click on ‘Show QR Code’ to generate the QR code for your payment link.
+Step 3: Select ‘Show QR Code’ to generate the QR code for your payment link.

 You can print this code and stick it anywhere for physical payments.
 Also, you can digitally send this over Whatsapp or any other messaging app so people can pay you with UPI option on the payment link.